vars1ty/HybridBar/README.md

 - Easy Configuration;
   - Your grandma could probably get it setup too
 - Split Configuration;
   - Setup dedicated configurations/stylesheets for each individual Hybrid session.
-Read more `DUAL-CONFIG.md`!
+Read more at `DUAL-CONFIG.md`!
 - Labels;
   - Both `static` and `dynamic`.
 Static being cheaper and Dynamic executing and outputting a bash-command of your choice
 - Spacings;